 Now that I’ve given you my 2 cents, let’s dive into the questions that you might be asking about Ludwig’s “The Pocket Kit” by Questlove.

 What is the Ludwig Pocket Kit?

 Questlove has worked with Ludwig to produce this ‘complete drum kit in a box’ product that is perfect for clueless parents with kids who want to start drumming.

 Basically you get an entire functioning drum kit with The Pocket Kit, solving the main struggle of finding a suitable drum kit, that most if not all new drummers face.

-What’s included in The Pocket Kit?
+What’s included in the Ludwig Pocket Kit?

 Inside, you’ll get a mini standard kit and all the essential accessories that a drummer need to start playing which includes: